 All we do is hit back twice as hard.

-So you throw Salazar under the bus.
+So he throws Salazar under the bus.

 I mean, this administration directs union hacks to beat up black guys at congressional town hall meetings.

-We don't we don't use words like that come close to using words like that.
+We don't want to come close to using words like that.

-Um and then this.
+And then this.

 I grew up in Hawaii, where the ocean is sacred.

-Uh people frustrated, angry at BP.
+People frustrated, angry at BP.

-If they were angry at BP, they wouldn't mind Salazar's language having their boot on BP's neck.
+If they were angry at BP, they wouldn't mind Salazar's language, having their boot on BP's neck.

 He's the guy that was going to lower the sea levels.